MdSakifHossain/Ultimate-Manual-VP/src/vitepress/customize-sidebar.md

 });
 ```

-Think of a Section as a single bundle.
-Inside that bundle, drop at least two things:

-- a little label called `text` (just a string),
+A Section is just one object.
+Give it at least two keys:

+- `text` (string) – the heading of the section
-- and a pile of links called `items` (an array of objects).
+- `items` (array of objects) – the links

+If you want the block to start collapsed, also add:

+- `collapsed` (boolean, set to true)

 For Example: